z9fr/hack-gmail/README.md

 # Recommendations

-•I recommend using Linux distro. (ubuntu,kali,Fedora,Arch Linux or etc).
+• I recommend using Linux distro. (ubuntu,kali,Fedora,Arch Linux or etc).

-•I usually recommend you using your own wordlist for Brute-force attract that you customized for the target. but always u can use the inbuild password list. feel free to use that list in any type attack. (pwdlist: rockyou.txt) hope this script will help you.
+• I usually recommend you using your own wordlist for Brute-force attract that you customized for the target. but always u can use the inbuild password list. feel free to use that list in any type attack. (pwdlist: rockyou.txt) hope this script will help you.
 Good luck!